LucZZ/haskell-vs-go/README.md

   - Each GameEngine provides similar methods for the gameflow.
   - The **main** method is used to setup the initial GameState and the necessary components for the UI
   - The **update** method is used to get the new GameState from the gamelogic module.
-  - The **draw** method is used to translage the GameState to the UI.
+  - The **draw** method is used to translate the GameState to the UI.
   - Key and Mouse presses are handled differently: In Haskell the method **handleKeys** is used for both.
 In Go the gameengine provides methods (**ebiten.IsKeyPressed(ebiten.KeySpace)**, **ebiten.IsMouseButtonPressed(ebiten.MouseButtonLeft)**) for checking.
 These are used in the update method.

 ### GameOfLife logic